codesnerd/craigslist-ad-scraper/README.md

 # Craigslist Ad Scraper

 ## 🧾 About the Project
-A Craigslist ad scraper that scrapes ads from Craigslist, stores each ad in a separate file, and lets the user search from those files.
+A web scraper that scrapes ads from Craigslist, stores each ad in a separate file, and lets the user search from those files.

 ### Built With